hastec-fr/apash/doc/fr/hastec/apash/commons-lang/ArrayUtils/concat.md

 # ArrayUtils.concat
 Concatenate multiple arrays.
 ## Description
-   The output array can be one of the input array (modified at the end).
+   The final output array can be one of the input arrays.

 ## History
 ### Since
   * 0.2.0 (hastec-fr)